Lakeview Mountain Cabin with Wraparound Deck, Hot Tub & Wood Burning Fireplace.

 Experience all the beauty that Twin Lakes has to offer.
 The Bartlett is a premium three-bedroom, three-bathroom log cabin perched at 9,500 feet at the base of Mt.
-Elbert, Colorado's highest peak.
+Elbert.
 Set on a private one-acre lot and a short walk from the historic Twin Lakes Village, the property is surrounded by towering pines and a tranquil aspen grove.
 Spectacular views of Twin Lakes and the surrounding Rockies set the backdrop for cozy rustic furnishings, a wood-burning stone fireplace, and a copper soaking tub.
 The Bartlett is your perfect Colorado mountain escape.

 The Space